manny-serrano/Final350Project/README.md

 | 17 | 3V3 | Pmod 3V3 |
 | 18 | GND | Pmod GND |

-Note: SCCB (I2C) pins are not connected in this version.
-Camera uses power-on defaults, which typically yield RGB565 output suitable for this pipeline.
+Note: SCCB (I2C) pins are now driven; make sure to wire SIO_C to JB9 and SIO_D to JB10 (or update the XDC + wiring to match your board silk).
+The SCCB init programs the camera for full-range RGB565 with AGC/AEC/AWB enabled.

 ## LED Status Indicators (planned)